How Can I Hear Them?

 ORB is the ONLY system that allows you to add more speakers as your needs or budget increase.
 Start with a pair of MOD1 single ORBs and our mini amp and upgrade to the MOD2 later.
 You can trade in the mini amp if you buy a theater recevier from us and upgrade from stereo to surround.
 NO other company allows that.

 ORB subs are designed to blend seamlessly but we understand we are not a low cost producer.
-There are subs we can point you to for $99 that have a bit less finess and maybe slightly larger but they do the job.
+There are subs we can recommend in the $100 neighborhood which have a bit less finesse and are not quite as compact, but they do the job.

 Do You Have Any Specific Amplifier Recommendations?

-For stereo use we promise you will not find a better sounding mini amplifier than the Mini T or BOOSTER unless you spend A LOT of money.
+For stereo use, we promise that you will not find a better sounding mini amplifier than the Mini T or BOOSTER unless you spend A LOT of money.
 Any amp with 20 clean watts per channel should be able to accurately drive an ORB.

 For theater we recommend choosing a receiver based on the features you need rather than by price point.
 Most of them sound excellent once you hit $400 and pretty darn good even at entry level.
-They will all have plenty of power.
+They will all have plenty of power for an ORB system.

 While the amplifier section might be slightly superior in the more expensive receivers, most of the cost difference is because of additional video features found on more expensive receivers.
 These are functions such as 4K video upconversion, different artificial sound modes Apple AirPlay compatibility and WiFi connectivity.
 If you don't need these features, you might be very happy with almost any entry level receiver or one step up.